Credit Matters

 Credit Matters’ public pages checked for this review do not clearly set out a full debt review fee schedule.
 That matters because debt review fees are not the same thing as comparing loan interest rates.
 Consumers should ask Credit Matters for the full process cost in writing before signing anything.

-Consumer takeaway: ask for the quote, full fee schedule, VAT treatment, month-1 to month-3 payment flow, Payment Distribution Agent details, and total expected term in writing.
+Consumer takeaway: ask for the quote, full fee schedule, VAT treatment, month-1 to month-3 payment flow, Payment Distribution Agent details, legal-cost treatment, and total expected term in writing.
 A lower-looking monthly figure on its own is not enough.

 Conclusion